 BMW 7 Series vs Mercedes S-Class vs Audi A8 – driving

-If you prefer to take the wheel yourself rather than have a chauffeur do all the work, you’ll find the new 7 Series boasts a noticeably more cushioned ride than its predecessor.
+If you prefer to take the wheel yourself rather than have a chauffeur do all the work, you’ll find the new 7 Series drives well and boasts a noticeably more cushioned ride than its predecessor.
 It does wallow slightly through tight corners but it’s by no means ungainly.
 In 740d spec it’s surprisingly quick, too.

 The S-Class delivers effortless progress in a manner few rivals can match.
 Its well-tuned suspension and silky smooth nine-speed automatic gearbox do their best to isolate you from the road as much as possible.
 As a result, it’s not a car for keen drivers.
 For wafting from meeting to meeting, however, few cars can match the Mercedes’ excellent levels of refinement.